 It is most common in depression with melancholic features and psychotic features.

-Neurotransmission via dopamine in the basal ganglia area if the brain is thought to play a role in producing psychomotor retardation, although a number of other possibilities have been raised, including abnormalities in the hypothalamic-pituitary-adrenal (HPA) axis.
+Neurotransmission via dopamine in the basal ganglia area if the brain is thought to play a role in producing psychomotor retardation, although a number of other possibilities have been raised, including abnormalities in the hypothalamic-pituitary-adrenal (HPA) axis, which is involved in the release of the stress hormone cortisol.
+You can read more about the biological possibilities here.

 There is some evidence that psychomotor retardation responds well to electroconvulsive therapy (ECT).
 Among the different antidepressant classes, tricyclics may be most effective.

-Leaden paralysis tends to occur in depression with atypical features, and about half of people with atypical features experience it.
+Leaden paralysis tends to occur in depression with atypical features, and about half of people with that depressive subtype experience it.
 Other symptoms in the cluster of atypical features include increased appetite, increased sleep, mood reactivity to positive events, and a sensitivity to interpersonal rejection.

 Leaden paralysis itself involves a feeling of heaviness and being weighed down in the limbs, which produces significant fatigue.
 Greater leaden paralysis is associated with worse depression symptoms overall and greater chronicity.